Backporting the SwiftUI 4 ImageRenderer to iOS 13

 When backporting ImageRenderer

-to iOS 13, we first need to make sure that we only define our own renderer in iOS 15 and earlier.
-If an app targets iOS 16, it should get the native renderer instead.
+, we first need to make sure that we only add our own renderer to iOS 15 and earlier.
+If an app targets iOS 16, it should get the native renderer.

-However, there doesn’t seem to be a convenient way to make a type unavailable for a certain upper os version. if #unavailable(iOS 16)
+However, there doesn’t seem to be a clean way to make a type unavailable for a certain upper OS version. if #unavailable(iOS 16)

-check doesn’t work, since it causes a "Statements are not allowed at the top level"
+check cause a "Statements are not allowed at the top level"

 attribute.